There’s a certain point, as you drive west on the motorway from Sydney, Australia, where your eyes are greeted with a blue vista on the horizon.

 Given all the valuable lessons we can learn from trees, it’s sad to note nearly one in three Australian children have never planted one.

-WHEN CHILDREN DON’T SEE THE MAGIC IN TREES
+WHEN CHILDREN DON’T SEE THE MAGIC OF TREES

 Several months ago we decided to visit a nearby shopping centre that was hosting a night time street food fair.